Hyacinth Bulbs for Sale from K. van Bourgondien

-How to Plant Hyacinth Bulbs
+How Should You Plant Hyacinth Bulbs?

 Depending on the look you're going for, hyacinth bulbs can be planted in rows or clumps.
 If planting in clumps, we recommend 3-4 bulbs.
 They should be planted 4-6 inches deep and 3-6 inches apart.

-How to Care for Hyacinths
+How Do You Care for Hyacinths?

 Hyacinths should receive about 1 inch of water a week during the growing season.
 Lightly mulching protects the bulbs over winter and can also suppress weeds.

 Their fragrance and gorgeous flowers make hyacinths a favorite for forcing for indoor enjoyment.
 If planting indoors, keep in mind that hyacinths need a period of cold weather, called pre-chilling, in order to bloom as they should.
 The pre-chilling period should last about 10-12 weeks during which the hyacinth bulbs are kept in the dark with the temperature consistently between 35-50°F. Once the leaves start to emerge, it'll take around 3 weeks for the hyacinths to bloom.
 When growing hyacinth bulbs in containers, make sure to use pots with drainage holes.
 A single bulb needs a 4-inch diameter pot.
 If planting three bulbs together, use a pot with at least a 6-inch diameter.